top of page

 Author Perspective

 If the system performs consistently, they scale it.
 If it does not, they stop.
-That approach prevents enterprise-wide deployment of systems that only work under supervision.
+This approach prevents the enterprise-wide deployment of systems that only work under supervision.

-My perspective is straightforward.
+My perspective is clear.
 If a forklift pedestrian alert system cannot install cleanly, perform reliably under normal production pressure, and earn operator trust without explanation, it does not belong in your fleet.

 Riodatos is an authorized distributor of pedestrian detection systems and forklift safety systems.
 We deploy industry-proven solutions.
 You can continue the discussion at: https://www.riodatos.com/contact.